Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 The average car owner can replace the filter at home using a few common tools.
-Taking the proper safety precautions, it'll take you about an hour or less to restore much needed power to the engine.
+Taking the proper safety precautions, it'll take you about an hour to restore much-needed power to the engine.

-* Park the car away from appliances with open flames, like those that run with natural gas (water heater or clothes dryers).
+- Park the car away from appliances with open flames, like those that run with natural gas (water heaters or clothes dryers).
 Fuel vapor fumes may catch fire just with a small spark or flame.

-* Also, if you know you have to lift the car to gain access to the filter, park you car on a flat surface with plenty of room around to work on your vehicle.
+- Also, if you know you have to lift the car to gain access to the filter, park your car on a flat surface with plenty of room around to work on your vehicle.

-Here, we'll take a look at how to replace an in-line fuel filter, but if your car uses an in-tank filter, you still can follow this general directions.
-But, consult your vehicle so that you know how to lower your fuel tank, disconnect the lines and remove the fuel pump assembly.
-Some models give quick access to the pump assembly through a quick access underneath the back seat of the car, so you don't have to lift the car to lower the tank. repair manual
+Here, we'll take a look at how to replace an in-line fuel filter, but if your car uses an in-tank filter, you still can follow these general directions.
+But, consult your vehicle repair manual so that you know how to lower your fuel tank, disconnect the lines and remove the fuel pump assembly.
+Some models give quick access to the pump assembly through a quick access underneath the back seat of the car, so you don't have to lift the car to lower the tank.

 In-line fuel filter